ppan-tech/UserManagementServ/readMe.txt

     Also on login-API-call, we will return TokenDto, which will have just the token Value.
     Now we will call validateToken-API to get the this token validated and that Validate API will return the UserDto object now.

+    DTO-some details:
+        DTOs are used to hide details from client.And client will never interact with service directly.So service need not to retunr DTO to controller, whereas it can return the model class object to controller.
+        But controller should return DTO to client.
+        So controller will convert model class object to DTO and return it to client.